Will AI Replace Personal Trainers? Exercise Demos Are Just 3% Automated and Growing 14% by 2034

 The App-to-Trainer Pipeline

 Use technology as a tool.
 Wearable data, app-based programming, and video analysis can make you a better trainer.
-Embrace them.
+Embrace them rather than viewing them as competition.

 Create community.
 Group training, boot camps, and fitness communities leverage the social motivation that no app can provide.
 Humans exercise harder, longer, and more consistently when other humans are involved.